High Wire is Maia Szalavitz's reported opinion column on drugs and drug policy.

 “Prescribing has been down for the past few years, largely because there was concern about benzodiazepine misuse within Scotland,” explained Andrew McAuley, senior research fellow at Glasgow Caledonian University.
 "There was a lot of overprescribing and people were diverting prescriptions to the street.”

-McAuley painted a picture of a strong response that mimicked America's opioid crisis: new guidelines for doctors were created in an attempt to cut the medical supply.
+McAuley painted a picture of a strong response that mimicked America's opioid crisis: Scottish government officials created new guidelines for doctors, in an attempt to cut the medical supply.
 Local health authorities and other groups also pressed various measures to crack down, which had the intended effect in terms of reducing benzo prescription numbers.

 But just as with America’s opioid crisis, these supply-side policies seem to have had the opposite effect on overdose rates.
 People who once had access to drugs that were of known dosage and purity suddenly did not.
 Drug dealers stepped in to meet the demand, and the global supply chain of illegally-manufactured pharmaceuticals provided the products users wanted.

 Which isn't exactly shocking: Some 80 percent of people who use benzos recreationally combine them with other substances—and benzodiazepines are rarely their only or even their primary drug of choice.
 "Virtually all are using other drugs,” McAuley said of benzo users.
 He added that a typical cocktail of substances includes heroin and alcohol, with cocaine increasingly being added to the mix over the last few years.